 Do you need sex toy storage that could probably withstand a hurricane and also lights up inside?
 I’ve got a solution for you.

 It’s called the Tunti Illuminating Boudoir Toybox, made by Tunti Enterprises.
-Tunti Enterprises is a small indie business run by a wonderful woman named Ilse Thompson.
-She’s active on Twitter and has begun monthly contests on her blog giving away some of her toyboxes.
-She also has a really cute voice.
+Tunti Enterprises is a small indie business run by a wonderful woman named Ilse Thompson, who has a really cute voice (I heard it on a podcast once).
 Personally, I only buy sex toys and storage from people from cute voices.
 I don’t know about you.

 Of course, it has to come with something pink — and that something is a removable plexiglass divider that is meant to keep all the toys in their rightful spots (and prevent lube disasters, I would assume).
 I haven’t been using this divider because 1.
 I’m not traveling with the Boudoir Toybox (yet), 2.
 I hate pink, 3.
 It forces all the toys to fit perfectly within the confines of their respective sides.